PVoLan/wooden-architecture/Chapter1/index.md

 First time I've seen this pattern in 2011 in Microsoft's Entity framework.
 Years ago I stll find this pattern ambigious and bad.

-The user above is expected to be an Entity containing a data, like username, gender, date of birth, etc. This data is independent by it's nature - username is expected to stay the same disregarding of where this user is processed.
+The user above is expected to be an Entity containing a data, like username, gender, date of birth, etc. This data is independent by it's nature - username is expected to stay the same no matter of where this user is processed.

 But, what code above does?
 It saves the user.
 But you can't just save the user by itself! (saving user's life or soul is not a something what can be done with code, so this is not the case).
 You save user to *somewhere*: to particular database, file, server storage, arraylist or whatever, but there is always a concrete place where you'll store the user.